 A 2017 review also concluded that CBD increased cerebral blood flow during a stroke.
 However, it’s important to note that these reviews focused on animal studies.
 More research is needed to determine whether these findings also apply to humans.

 How to Use CBD

-CBD comes in many forms, like transdermal CBD Patches, CBD oils and tinctures, CBD Capsules and topical CBD creams.
+CBD comes in many forms, like transdermal CBD Patches, CBD oils, CBD Capsules and topical CBD skin care products.
 Taking CBD sublingually, or putting it under your tongue, is an easy and effective way to ingest it.